• Skip to primary navigation

 Jump To Recipe

-Mom’s Pea Soup with Ham is a family favorite.
-She NEVER threw the ham bone away.
+Mom’s homemade pea soup with ham is a family favourite.
+She never threw the ham bone away.
 This split pea soup from scratch brings a whole new meaning to leftovers.

 The smell of certain foods seems to trigger the memories of when you lived at home and mom did the cooking.
 Coming home from school to the smell of pea soup cooking for dinner was so comforting, especially on cold winter days.